lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 However it has features **lm**{: style="color: blue"} does not: it can calculate magnetic exchange interactions and some other properties of linear response.
-This code can include spin-orbit coupling perturbatively, and it also has a fully relativistic Dirac formulation.
+This code can include spin-orbit coupling perturbatively, and has a fully relativistic Dirac formulation.
 It also implements the Coherent Potential Approximation, either for the study of alloys, or for disordered local moments, or a combination of the two.

 + **lmpg**{: style="color: blue"}: is an analog of **lmgf**{: style="color: blue"} for layered systems.
 Periodic boundary conditions are used in two dimensions, and a Principal Layer technique is used for the third dimension.
 This is advantageous because (1) boundary conditions in this dimension semi-infinite leads, corresponding to layered systems and (2) the computation time scales only linearly in the number of principal layers.
-It can be used in a self-consistent framework, and also to calculation transmission using Landauer-Buttiker theory.
+It can be used in a self-consistent framework, and also to calculate transmission using Landauer-Buttiker theory.
 There is a non-equilibrium Keldysh formulation of the ASA hamiltonian of the theory described in [this paper](http://link.aps.org/doi/10.1103/PhysRevB.71.195422).